Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/emails/firstclassmeeting.md

 - You are prepared to start working on technical tasks after class finishes

+- You are prepared to login to our Slack workspace and start a discussion and ask questions about the technical tasks that you are going to start today

 As I will explain today in class, we are not going to review the syllabus today.
 Instead, I am going to introduce the content in our course planning repository and overview the technologies that we will use to investigate discrete